Online Consultations

 No Consults on Behalf of Third Parties.
 We occasionally receive inquiries from persons who are asking about the legal situation of another.
 For liability/confidentiality reasons, our policy is to deal directly with the actual client and not through an intermediary.

 No Guarantees.
 We cannot guarantee that a consultation will offer a remedy for your legal issue, nor can we guarantee that our guidance will be what you want to hear.
-Occasionally, we have to deliver difficult legal advice.
-We sometimes have to tell clients that there is no easy remedy.
-Also, consultations are offered with the understanding that our firm is not obligated to accept or handle the case going forward.

 Client ID.
 The requirement of government-issued photo ID is now common at law firms, medical offices, and other professional firms everywhere.
 Fraud is rampant.
 We do not work with anyone who declines to provide ID.